Committee

 s.cleverly@icloud.com

 MedmerrySteve took over the role as CBA South-East Treasurer in 2016 from the long-serving John Funnell.
 He is currently the Treasurer of Chichester and District Archaeology Society and is also the Chair of their Fieldwork Committee.
 He is actively involved in survey, research and excavation, and he gained his BA in Archaeology and Landscape via Sussex University in 2011.
-Steve has been Chair of CBA South-East since December 2022.
+Steve served as Chair of CBA South-East from 2022 to 2026.

 Secretary